arguelle/VTOL-at-UNLV/Build-Log.md

 |   I2C|GPS               |

 * The image below shows a suitable configuration for wiring.
-From the flight controller, there are wires going from the I2C into the GPS, from UART 1 to the telemetry, from the RC to the receiver, and connecting M5 - M8 to a PDB.
+From the flight controller, there are wires going from the I2C into the GPS, from UART 1 to the telemetry, from the RC to the receiver, and from M5 - M8 to a PDB.
+* The PDB's outputs are connected to the signal, power, and ground wire of each motor.
 ![IMG_5527](https://user-images.githubusercontent.com/117425577/219988439-aa2120e9-12dd-4a75-89a7-9e9a51257035.jpg)